How many Japanese restaurants can Hobart sustain? Are we turning Japanese?

 It’s in Elizabeth Street, North Hobart, and had in a previous incarnation, been a huge wet fish outlet with some cooked food as take away.
 Taking over the space, it was a little jagged to really get operating in the form that Alex needed, to realise his dream of having a large, airy clean space that ticked all his boxes.

 And it does has a great feel.
 Alex obviously is a guy who doesn’t do things by halves either.
-He’s got the largest collection of sake in the southern hemisphere, and Efay’s, his sake sommelier, has the deep knowledge to back this massive investment.
+He’s got the largest collection of sake in the south of Australia, and Efay, his sake sommelier, has the deep knowledge to back this massive investment.
 It’s interesting this place– a work in progress, and evolving as Alex himself is evolving as a restaurateur and chef.
+One big issue I have though, is that Alex keeps jetting over to Japan to “study more Japanese cooking”.
+Well, you know what?
+I think that he needs to stay at home in Hobart for a while and focus on getting his business ship shape.

 Three of us schlepp in one night to give it a try, and Efay hits us up with the “3 cup sake tasting”, $35.
 And we say, why not?
 He selects different sakes for us so between us, we could have 9 different sakes to try, but we do find favourites, and tasting them one at a time, settle on about 6 different sakes between us.
 The best for us?
 The yuzu sake, and the umeshu, or plum sake.
 There’s another very complex one made from the best rice, but we can’t remember the name of that.
 Needless to say, take a taxi if you intend to go the sake route.

 Have a look at the sake menus – OMG.
-One could get lost in translation here, “For Sake Beginner”, and “For Sake Lover” make my head spin, so we’re happy when Efay suggests the tasting option.
+One could get lost in translation here, the sake choices make my head spin, so we’re happy when Efay suggests the tasting option.

 The dishes are divided into category on the menu, so the menu is quite large.
 On the whole, we find the prices very reasonable, the food is great, and cooked with flair.
 The stand out dish was the soft shell crab, at $14.50 a steal, but the pork belly, or Buta no Kakuni, $14.70, was a close second.
 Gorgeous, silky melt in the mouth pork and fat that satisfied even the pickiest palate.